-Each year, around 88,000 people are sent to prison and 150,000 are given a probation order1.
+Each year, around 88,000 people are sent to prison and 150,000 are given a probation order.
 Many of these individuals will have had chaotic and complicated lives: growing up in local authority care, excluded from school, living with drug or alcohol problems or struggling with mental health issues.
 After serving their sentences, many face the additional consequences of living with their criminal record.
-Whilst research indicates that over 95% of them wish to stop offending2, the reoffending rates remain woefully high with almost half of those leaving prison reoffending within a year.
+Whilst research indicates that over 95% of them wish to stop offending, the reoffending rates remain woefully high with almost half of those leaving prison reoffending within a year.
 The 'Investing in Rehabilitation' programme will support organisations that work to break this cycle; helping offenders and their families move forward to build better lives, with real options for a meaningful and positive future within their communities.

 This programme will fund local organisations working in Kent and national charities currently offering or planning to offer their services in the county.
-Collaborative/partnership working is particularly welcome, but consortium applications must be submitted by a 'lead' organisation.

 The programme will fund a wide range of work including, but not exclusively:

-- Mentoring services including peer mentors; - Pre-& post release support in areas such as gaining employment or accommodation; - Schemes for developing self-awareness and personal growth including through the arts, sport or work with animals; - Family engagement helping prisoners to stay in touch with their children and families; - Restorative justice and schemes that allow offenders to 'give something back'; - Community outreach for those at risk of offending; - Challenging stereotypes programmes that counter the negative perceptions of exoffenders as a homogeneous group; - Move-on and half-way house provision.
+- Mentoring services including peer mentors for people in the criminal justice system; - Pre-& post release support in areas such as gaining employment or accommodation; - Family engagement helping prisoners to stay in touch with their children and families; - Restorative justice and schemes that allow offenders to 'give something back'; - Move-on and half-way house provision.